bayang/jelu-web/content/pages/metadata_fetching.md

 !!! tip
     * this is only possible if you have more than 1 metadata plugin configured

-!!! danger
-    * At the moment the google plugin only works if an isbn is provided

 See the [Configuration]({{"/configuration/index.html" | url}}) page to know how to configure plugins.